Chris56974/Pethreon/README.md

 ### Recurring payments

 Implementing [recurring payments](https://ethereum.stackexchange.com/questions/49596) on Ethereum is not as easy as I thought it'd be.
 Running contracts at a later point in time is also [non-trivial](https://ethereum.stackexchange.com/questions/42).
 This is because in Ethereum, only EOA's "Externally Owned Accounts" (humans) can create transactions.
+A smart contract can't create a transaction at a later date, even if both parties want that to happen.
+Someone has to send a transaction into the smart contract at that later date.
+I can't run a transaction in the EVM forever either, I'd run out of gas.

 ### Security, profanity and offensive content